 As a result, each student is able to select courses from a variety of departments which concentrate on topics that are central to his or her area of interest.

-To explore the wide range of biomedical engineering topics that Whitacre College of Engineering faculty members investigate, visit the Faculty and Advisors page.
+To explore the wide range of biomedical engineering and bioengineering topics that Texas Tech University Whitacre College of Engineering faculty members investigate, visit the Faculty and Advisors page.

 The Master of Science in Bioengineering program has two degree options.
 The thesis option requires 24 hours of coursework plus 6 hours of thesis.
 The non-thesis option requires 36 hours of coursework.